top of page

 Chair

-Nicole is the principal audiologist and manager of an independent hearing care provider, with over thirty years experience.
-Since completing tertiary qualifications at the University of Melbourne in 1991, she is dedicated to improving hearing health delivery.
+Nicole is the principal audiologist and manager of an independent provider, with over thirty years' experience.
+Since completing tertiary qualifications at the University of Melbourne in 1991, she is dedicated to improving health delivery.

-Nicole is recognised as an industry key opinion leader for independent practices and for her forward-thinking and progressive approach to hearing care.
+Nicole is recognised as an industry key opinion leader for independent practices and for her forward-thinking and progressive approach.

 Gayle Dicieri